Orckestra/orc-shared/docs/actionsreducersselectors.md

 ## `navigation`

-Takes care of storing tabs when a new page is navigated to (when a `redux-little-router` `LOCATION_CHANGED` action is dispatched), and handles calls for the removal of a tab as well.
+Takes care of storing tabs when a new page is navigated to (when a `connected-react-router` `LOCATION_CHANGED` action is dispatched), and handles calls for the removal of a tab as well.

 # Selectors